Skip to content

 I've been at WHOI for forty years and have had the opportunity to work on hundreds of projects across different departments.
 My intellectual property experience began with a license agreement in '93 for a vehicle dynamics and control system.
 Since then, I've developed intellectual property in a variety of applications such as oceanography, offshore wind, and now space technology.

-Additionally, I'm involved with STEM outreach as an MIT Lemelson Center Invention Education Fellow and as an instructor with the Lincoln Lab Beaver Works Summer Institute.
+Additionally, I'm involved with STEM outreach as an Lemelson-MIT Invention Education Fellow and as an instructor with the Lincoln Lab Beaver Works Summer Institute.
 I've been mentoring with both organizations for over 10 years and have had the opportunity to support various student teams, some of whom have even earned a patent.
-My favorite aspect of mentoring students with the Lemelson Center is when they have those 'Eureka!' moments.
+My favorite aspect of mentoring students with the Lemelson-MIT Program is when they have those 'Eureka!' moments.
 One of the team members was having trouble getting her sensor amplifier to work, so I suggested adding a variable resistor to allow trimming the circuit gain.
 The look of accomplishment on her face as she made the adjustment to provide the expected response was priceless.
 The second, of course, is when the teams file their provisional patent applications, which you might understand is a pretty big accomplishment for a high school student.

 Can you tell me a little about your most recent invention and how it came from your work at WHOI?